gradle/gradle/design-docs/build-initialisation.md

 * Add the `setup build` action.
 When invoked it:
     * Determines the most recent Gradle release.
     * Uses it to run the `setup build` action.

+# Story: Create a library project from scratch

+* The user specifies the type of library project to create
+* As for Java library project creation
+* Add support for prompting from the command-line and tooling API

+## User interaction

+1. User downloads and installs a Gradle distribution.
+2. User runs `gradle setupBuild` from an empty directory.
+3. The user is prompted for the type of project they would like to create.
+Alternatively, the user can specify the project type as a command-line option.
+4. User modifies generated build scripts and source, as appropriate.

 # Story: Migrating from Ant to Gradle